hypersplash/HyperSplash/MORE.md

 - 👋🏼 Hey, hello, hi!
 Xin chào!
 - 😎 The name's HyperSplash, otherwise Marcus / Bách!
 A fellow user of Github
-- 💻 Have been coding since 2019
+- 💻 Have been coding and developing since 2019, while photographing since 2017

 - Here are some informations about me that you might find interesting otherwise necessary

 - 🧑🏻‍💻 Occupation:
   - High school student (yes, I can confirm I am over 15, no need to worry)
-  - Hobbyist coder
+  - Hobbyist software developer and photographer

 - ⚡ Skills:
   - Is able to code in Python and (to a certain extent) C++ / C